• Skip to primary navigation

 Unless your injuries were minor, which is often not the case if your car was totaled, it is a very good idea to talk to an attorney early in the process.
 An experienced personal injury lawyer will ask you many questions about how the accident happened.
 The attorney will need to gain a clear understanding of how the events unfolded, in order to help you evaluate the strength of your case against the other driver.
 In the case of catastrophic injuries or death, it is often worthwhile to have your attorney hire an accident reconstruction engineer or to retrieve electronic data from the car, before your car is lost to the insurance company and sold off for scrap.

-If you were hurt in an accident, whether your car was totaled or not, and would like to discuss it with a Chicago area lawyer, feel free to give us a call to set up a phone call, or fill out a contact form on this site.
+If you were hurt in an accident, whether your car was totaled or not, and would like to discuss it with a Chicago area lawyer, feel free to give us a call to set up a phone call, or fill out our contact form below.
+We are located in both Schaumburg (Cook County) and in Elgin (Kane County), Illinois.

 Primary Sidebar